mprvn/FSDFinal/README.md

 > docker build -t <docker-id>/taskmanager-IO

 After creating image you need to run docker run command
->  docker run --detach --name taskp -p 9090:9090 <docker-id>/task-manager  --link docker-mysql:mysql
+>  docker run --name taskp -p 9090:9090 <docker-id>/task-manager  --link docker-mysql:mysql
 >  --link is deprecated in future and so we might need to access the complete IP of the service you can get ther details by running 'docker inspect docker-mysql' (image name)
 > We can run frontend normaly on the local machine or via docker wiht 'ng serve'